DECODEproject/whitepaper/decode-whitepaper.md

 ## Trust framework for digital commons, including personal data

 DECODE will transform the current data ecosystem so that individuals can truly own and control their data.
 In order to do so, the conditions for the processing of data set out by the individual would constitute the basis for an organisation to accept to engage with and use the data.
-This would not be exactly a privacy policy or a consent form, but a different kind of contract or license to use the data.
+This would not be exactly a privacy policy or a consent form, but a different kind of rule or license to use the data.
 DECODE proposes a combination of business practices, legal rules and technical solutions (a trust framework) operated through smart rules that manage user preferences for data sharing and capture the “operating rules” for a community of trust.
 This starts with transparency over what data is held by whom, and the ability to authorise any sharing while understanding the implications.
-Taking advantage of the potential of the distributed ledger technologies, DECODE will design legal schemes (contracts and/or licenses) apt to foster stigmergic behaviours by individuals that generate digital commons made of personal data and identify the specific characteristics, ownership regimes, and access rights of such digital commons.
+Taking advantage of the potential of the distributed ledger technologies, DECODE will design legal schemes (rules and/or licenses) apt to foster stigmergic behaviours by individuals that generate digital commons made of personal data and identify the specific characteristics, ownership regimes, and access rights of such digital commons.

 ## Architecture Notes